c-sanders/Gtk4-Example-1/Burning_DVDs_Linux.md

 The ```wodim``` command line utility can also be used to burn data to a DVD.

-To burn an ISO image to blank DVD, a command similar to the following can be used;
+To burn an ISO image to a blank DVD, a command similar to the following can be used;

 ```